suits-rpg/rules/lib/rules/combat.md

 When you have accumulated Status loss past your threshold, you are Dazed; you _must_ forfeit action to recover from Shock until all your shock has been recovered.

-You cannot act agin until either:
+You cannot act again until either:
 * You have recovered all your Minor Loss (regardless of Wounds)
-* Your Status (Minor + Major loss) is brought to or below your Power.
+* Your Status (Minor + Major loss) is brought to or below your Will.

 At this point you are no longer Dazed and can opt to attack or recover as desired.